create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **toString** (*options?: Options*): string

 Returns the a string that, if parsed as the value of an X3DField field with `fromString`, will produce this field.
+Actually, this function is the same as `toVRMLString`, except for SFNode and MFNode.

 #### **toVRMLString** (*options?: Options*): string